vinaysharma4362/quora_rails/README.md

 User seeds.rb to create default records

-after createing a database perform migration and start serview by
+after createing a database perform migration and start server by

 bin/dev